MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-billing-faq.md

 ### As a CSP how can I offer free and shared SKUs for customers to trial the service

 As a cloud operator you will incur costs for offering free and shared SKUs, as we do in Azure, as they are hosted in Shared Workers.
 In order to minimize that cost you can choose to scale down the Shared Worker Tier to a bare minimum.
-For example to offer Free and Shared App Service Plan SKUs and to offer consumption based functions you need to have a minimum of 1 A1 instance available.
+For example, to offer Free and Shared App Service Plan SKUs and to offer consumption-based functions you need to have a minimum of 1 A1 instance available.
 Shared workers are multi-tenant, therefore they can host multiple customer apps, each individually isolated and protected by the App Service Sandbox.
-This then limits your outlay to the cost of 1vCPU per month.
+By scaling the shared worker tier in this way, you can limit your outlay to the cost of 1vCPU per month.

 Additionally you can then choose to create a quota, for use in a plan, which only offers free and shared SKUs and limits the number of free and shared app service plans your customer can create.

 ## Sample scripts to assist with billing

 The Azure App Service team created sample PowerShell scripts to assist with querying the Azure Stack usage service, to assist Cloud Operators to prepare their own billing for their tenants.
-These can be found in the [Azure Stack Tools repository](https://github.com/Azure/AzureStack-tools) in Github, and the App Service scripts are in the [AppService folder under Usage](https://github.com/Azure/AzureStack-Tools/tree/master/Usage/AppService).
+The sample scripts can be found in the [Azure Stack Tools repository](https://github.com/Azure/AzureStack-tools) in GitHub, and the App Service scripts are in the [AppService folder under Usage](https://github.com/Azure/AzureStack-Tools/tree/master/Usage/AppService).

-The scripts available are:
+The sample scripts available are:

 - [Get-AppServiceBillingRecords](https://github.com/Azure/AzureStack-Tools/blob/master/Usage/AppService/Get-AppServiceBillingRecords.ps1) - this sample fetches Azure App Service on Azure Stack billing records from the Azure Stack Usage API
 - [Get-AppServiceSubscriptionUsage](https://github.com/Azure/AzureStack-Tools/blob/master/Usage/AppService/Get-AppServiceSubscriptionUsage.ps1) - this sample calculates Azure App Service on Azure Stack usage amounts per subscription.
 This script calculates usage amounts based on data from the Usage API and the Prices provided per meter by the Cloud Operator.